andreidobrinski/docker-kubernetes-course-udemy/notes.md

 - RoleBinding
   - authorizes an account to do a certain set in a single namespace
   - lets a user or service do things

+Skaffold

+- for local development in a k8s environment